josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 ### Methods for Time Series Forecasting

 "There are many methods that we could have used for time series forecasting and there is not a clear winner.
 Model selection depended on how the data looked.
-Some models were more robust against outliers but performed worse than the more sensible.
+Some models were more robust against outliers but performed worse than the more sensible ones.

-When looking at your data the main split is whether we have extra regressors (features) to our time series or just the series.
-Based on this we can start exploring different methods for forecasting and their performance in different metrics."[[7]](#7)
+When looking at our data the main split was whether we had extra regressors (features) to our time series or just the series.
+Based on this we started exploring different methods for forecasting and their performance in different metrics."[[7]](#7)

 We split our data into test training sets having 85 months of training data and 36 months of testing data.